andymasteroffish/BoosterPackGenerator/booster_pack_gen_app/README.txt

 Note: This tool is for printing full booster packs and is mostly useful for folks making full fan sets or running proxy booster drafts.
 If you just want to print proxies of a few cards, I have a much more user friendly tool here: https://andymakes.itch.io/tcg-proxy-generator

+On Windows, if you get "Windows protected your PC" when opening the application, click "more info" and then "Run Anyway."

+On Mac, if you get a message saying it can't be opened because it is from an unidentified developer, click OK.
+Right click (or command click) the app and select Open.
+This time when the unidentified developer window pops up, click open.

 Made by Andy Wallace.
 AndyMakes.com
 @andy_makes